How do I choose which dental care products to buy?

 - People who have an extremely dry mouth – such as those with head and neck cancers

 - People with periodontal disease

-Water piks do not remove plaque.
-Only tooth brushing with toothpaste and flossing can do that.
+Water flossers do not remove plaque.
+Only tooth brushing with toothpaste and regular string flossing can do that.

 Mouthwashes simply freshen breath; they do not clean teeth.
-Most of these products contain alcohol and are not appropriate for children under 6 years of age because they can swallow it.
+Most of these products contain alcohol and are not appropriate for children under age 6 because they can swallow it.

 Fluoride mouth rinses

 Fluoride mouth rinses coat the teeth with cavity-preventing fluoride.
 These rinses are typically recommended for cavity-prone individuals and can be used in children as young as seven if they know how to spit out a liquid instead of swallowing it.
 Ask your dentist or hygienist to recommend the type of rinse that would be best for you.